Another warm day, today, with a high of 95F outside and 88F inside.

 Today, I am grateful for:

-Plans for tomorrow include picking up the groceries.
+Plans for tomorrow include some housework and relaxing.

 How was your Wednesday?
 What are your plans for Thursday?